Korean · Multi-Daypart · Austin, Texas

 An open market with proven demand.

-Austin has seven Michelin stars, all awarded within two years of the guide's arrival.
-The city didn't wait to prove demand for ambitious restaurants.
+Austin has seven Michelin-starred restaurants, all awarded within two years of the guide’s arrival.
+The city did not wait to prove demand for ambitious restaurants.
 It was already there.
 Yet there is not a single Korean restaurant operating at fine-dining execution anywhere in the market.

 The fastest-growing food city in America.
 The fastest-growing cuisine in American dining.
 Korean is no longer emerging.
 It is being recognized at the highest levels in every major market it enters.
 Austin’s trajectory and Korean cuisine’s trajectory are on the same curve.
 Sŏn is the intersection.